bangbaew/rust-dockerfile-collection-cargo-chef/readme.md

 ---
 This comparison provides valuable insights into the trade-offs between different Rust build targets when building Docker images for Rust projects.
+I haven't done any load-testing to compare runtime performance yet.
 Feel free to explore and use these Dockerfiles to better understand and optimize your Rust applications in terms of performance and memory footprint.